 Entrance Assessment: Students must take the MTECH Entrance Assessment.
 The Entrance Assessment is free and takes about an hour to complete.
 No appointment is necessary.
 To learn more visit mtec.edu/testing.

 New Student Orientation: Students must complete the brief New Student Orientation prior to first day of class.
 To learn more visit mtec.edu/nso.

 - Students may be referred to the Math Lab for additional math support.

 - Students must work at least part-time for an electrical company, and be supervised by a Master or Journeyman Electrician.
 However, unemployed first year students may register for courses if there is space available.

 - All employed students must register with the Utah Division of Occupational and Professional Licensing.

-- Students must complete the previous Electrical course with a C+ grade or higher and pass the Competency Exam with a score of 75% or higher to advance to the next course.
+- To continue after class 1A, students must complete the previous Electrical course with a C+ grade or higher and pass the Competency Exam with a score of 75% or higher to advance to the next course.

 |Session||Location||Start Date||End Date||Start Time||End Time||Days|